20 Must-Have TRAVEL Apps for Switzerland

 Not only the famous yellow post buses but all public transport &car sharing

-The much-loved bright yellow post buses, with their 'triple-redundant brake systems and distinctive three-tone horns,' are seen all over Switzerland and this app will give you all the information you need for using them, but it is also for all Swiss public transport options, including journeys by car sharing, car, and bike.
+The much-loved bright yellow post buses, with their 'triple-redundant brake systems and distinctive three-tone horns,' are seen all over Switzerland and this travel app will give you all the information you need for using them, but it is also for all Swiss public transport options, including journeys by car sharing, car, and bike.

 The Postbus app is a one-stop-shop for your route planning while in Switzerland.
-All you need to do is to enter your starting point and destination, and Postbus will handle the rest.
+All you need to do is to enter your starting point and destination, and the Postbus app will handle the rest.
 You can filter the results by the fastest mode of transport, or the cheapest route.

 Cars- paying for parking